kass-ainata/weatherstation/README.md

 ## Technical Debt
 - Add more test coverage
 - Add pagination mechanism
-- Load the file into the DB line by line

 ## Future Enhancements
 - Authentication/Authorization using Spring Security